|

 Smithsonian's history and followed a gift of $20 million he made

+in 1997."
 This article described how "About

 $20 million of Mr. Behring's $80 million is to pay, this